Towards Verified Artificial Intelligence: Introduction

 A natural starting point is to consider {\em formal methods} --- a field of computer science and engineering concerned with the rigorous mathematical specification, design, and verification of systems~\cite{wing-ieeecomp90,clarke-acmcs96}.
 At its core, formal methods is about {\em proof}: formulating specifications that form proof obligations, designing systems to meet those obligations, and verifying, via algorithmic proof search, that the systems indeed meet their specifications.
-Verification techniques such as model checking~\cite{clarke-lop81,queille-sympprog82,clarke-00} and theorem proving (see, e.g.~\cite{owre-pvs-cade92,kaufmann-00,gordon-93}) are used routinely in the computer-aided design of integrated circuits and have been widely applied to find bugs in software, analyze embedded systems, and find security vulnerabilities.
+A spectrum of formal methods, from specification-driven testing and simulation~\cite{foster-abv09}, to model checking~\cite{clarke-lop81,queille-sympprog82,clarke-00} and theorem proving (see, e.g.~\cite{owre-pvs-cade92,kaufmann-00,gordon-93}) are used routinely in the computer-aided design of integrated circuits and have been widely applied to find bugs in software, analyze embedded systems, and find security vulnerabilities.
 At the heart of these advances are computational proof engines such as Boolean satisfiability (SAT) solvers~\cite{malik-cacm09}, Boolean reasoning and manipulation routines based on Binary Decision Diagrams (BDDs)~\cite{bryant-ieeetc86}, and satisfiability modulo theories (SMT) solvers~\cite{barrett-smtbookch09}.

+In this paper, we consider the challenge of Verified AI from a formal methods perspective.
+That is, we review the manner in which formal methods have traditionally been applied, analyze the challenges this approach may face for AI-based systems, and propose ideas to overcome these challenges.
+We emphasize that our discussion is focused on the role of formal methods and does not cover the broader set of techniques that could be used to improve assurance in AI-based systems.
+Additionally, we seek to identify challenges applicable to a broad range of AI/ML systems, and not limited to specific technologies such as deep neural networks (DNNs) or reinforcement learning (RL) systems.
+Our view of the challenges is largely shaped by problems arising from the use of AI and ML in autonomous and semi-autonomous systems, though we believe the ideas presented here apply more broadly.

+We begin in Sec.~\ref{sec:background} with some brief background on formal verification and an illustrative example.
+We then outline challenges for Verified AI in Sec.~\ref{sec:challenges} below, and describe ideas to address each of these challenges in Sec.~\ref{sec:principles}.\footnote{The first version of this paper was published in July 2016 in response to the call for white papers for the CMU Exploratory Workshop on Safety and Control for AI held in June 2016, and a second version in October 2017.
+This is the latest version reflecting the evolution of the authors' view of the challenges and approaches for Verified AI.}